-Multiple studies link nutrition interventions in utero and in More recently, researchers have begun to compile indiearly childhood directly to better economic outcomes in vidual studies and draw conclusions across the various adulthood.
-These studies often randomly select children results.
-Looking across studies, a 2017 analysis showed to receive either a nutrition supplement or a placebo and that, on average, a 1-centimeter increase in height is assothen follow them over the course of their lives.
-Thus, data ciated with a 4% higher income for men and a 6% higher income for women (McGovern et. al. 2017).
-Studies that collection is ongoing, but the trend is clear: better nourfollow up on actual interventions find even more stark ished children earn significantly more than their poorly-nourished counterparts. aggregate results: up to 16% higher income for every additional centimeter of height (McGovern et. al. 2017).
+Multiple studies link nutrition interventions in utero and in early childhood directly to better economic outcomes in adulthood.
+These studies often randomly select children to receive either a nutrition supplement or a placebo and then follow them over the course of their lives.
+Thus, data collection is ongoing, but the trend is clear: better nourished children earn significantly more than their poorly-nourished counterparts.

-The first large-scale study to test this hypothesis took place in Guatemala, where thousands of children received Over the course of over 50 years, we have seen consistent either a high-protein supplement or a placebo from 1969 evidence that malnourished children earn less throughto 1977.
-By following up on these children throughout out the rest of their lives and that this disparity grows over their lives, researchers have been able to note differences time.
-Ensuring girls have access to proper nutrition from a in life outcomes between the two groups.
-As they entered young age is a key way to set them up for future economic adulthood, men who received the supplement earned an success. average of 46% more than their counterparts (Hoddinott et. al. 2008).
+The first large-scale study to test this hypothesis took place in Guatemala, where thousands of children received either a high-protein supplement or a placebo from 1969 to 1977.
+By following up on these children throughout their lives, researchers have been able to note differences in life outcomes between the two groups.
+As they entered adulthood, men who received the supplement earned an average of 46% more than their counterparts (Hoddinott et. al. 2008).